 - Well-draining soil is essential for poinsettias, so choose a potting mix specifically designed for these plants.

-- To encourage vibrant pink bracts and healthy foliage, feed your poinsettia every two to four weeks with a balanced, water-soluble fertilizer.
+- To encourage vibrant Red bracts and healthy foliage, feed your poinsettia every two to four weeks with a balanced, water-soluble fertilizer.

 - Start fertilizing in late spring or early summer and continue until late autumn.